miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

 Onto optimization:
 * Having 2 separate `.map.sum`s  seems to be either similar or marginally better than having a single loop and accumulating both floor and ceiling count in two separate mutable accumulators.
 * It is more efficient to use `.map.sum` for part 1 than to use a `for` loop and accumulate into a local variable.
 * TODO: There is an O(n) way to implement median.
-Investigate that, it's probably faster :D
+Investigate that, as it's very likely faster than the current implementation :D

 Today's implementation averaged about 64-70 microseconds.
 It seems a bit high, especially compared with yesterday which performed a lot of iterations on a loop.
 This is just calculating a median and average, which feels like it should be as hard.
 Maybe I can implement the improved median algorithm and try to merge operations, such as a sum and length calculation?
 Length might be optimized by the underlying container, but if the sum is joined with other operations, it may help.